ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2018013000]
+- Added !important rule to list-style-type for block elements; Thanks to Github user adpe for this!

 [2017122700]
 - Removed deprecated function for icons and changed html structure; Thanks to Github user adpe for this!